smhinsey/Fulcrum/README.md

 1. Implement Identity Server 3
 1. Implement Membership Reboot
 2. Create Angular shell
+3. Implement directive to automatically render commands by reading their JSON schema from the API (via a read-through cache) and passing it to angular-schema-form
+4. Implement validation of the angular-schema-form forms using the command schema and the TV4.js schema validation library
 1. Create login & auth views, controllers, services, etc.
 1. Create profile management views, controllers, etc.
 1. Create user profile admin views, controllers, etc.